medplum/medplum/packages/docs/docs/api/index.md

 ## System Requirements

-The API does requires [registration](/docs/tutorials/register) and acceptance of .
+The API does requires [registration](/docs/tutorials/register) and acceptance of the [terms of service](/terms).
 The following standards are supported:

 - US Core 5.0.1 / USCDI v2
 - SMART App Launch 2.0.0